Northern Suburbs Rugby Club: 1990s

 1997 also saw the arrival of Dennis Brown of New Zealand as head coach attracting such players as the 'bushwackers' dean et al. Plus a contingent of northern hemisphere players such as Fintan 'clinton napkin' Godkin, Linus 'why was I invited to the 1st grade trail' Mortlock the party even included Welsh legends Barry John and Carwyn James.
-Due to the high standard of these players and the reputation of Norths hospitality more followed in Scotsman David McComisky and Andrew 'Action' Jackson.
-The boys all left with fond memories of Norths and the 5th grade kit was a little lighter that year after they left!
-But was easily replaced due to the extraordinary bar profits established that year.

-The 1998 season proved to be the best since 1975 with a string of notable statistics.
+David McComisky and Andrew Jackson later left the Norths.
+During that period, the club recorded profits from its bar sales, which were used to fund new equipment and uniforms.
+The 1998 season proved to be the renown since 1975 with a string of notable statistics.
 These included all five grade teams in the Grand Final, winning Second and Fifth Grade premierships.
 Norths won The Herald Club of the Year Award, and Michael Sykes the Club Player of the Year.

 Keith Gleeson won the Ken Catchpole Medal (Best & Fairest) in 1999, and at season's end a Club team toured Spain and Portugal.
 The 90's saw quite a number of players achieving representative honours.
 Jim Allen, Dominic Vaughan, Mick Kearins, Rod (Rambo) Clark, Sam Domoni, Richard Tombs, Mark Bell, Nick Harvey, Darren Junee, Keith Gleeson and Graeme Bond all played for the N.S.W Waratahs with Bond also playing at the ACT Brumbies in 1999 with Troy Jaques and former 1991 N.S.W Waratah Craig Wells.
 The representative careers of Ben Darwin and Al Baxter also began to emerge.